-There are thousands of blade designs – wandering through a well-stocked knife shop or website can be bewildering.
+There are thousands of knife blade types – wandering through a well-stocked knife shop or website can be bewildering.
 The design of a blade is supposed to be the result of intended function.
 It’s ‘supposed’ because with knives as other things, form doesn’t always follow function.

 Sometimes aesthetics or custom is at work, for example, in the so-called blood groove (a fuller or cannelure), which is meant to channel blood from a hunting or skinning blade, but is sometimes added to other types of knives for appearance.
 Other times, it’s the marketing department, which believes that this cool pocket knives with wicked looking serrations on the knife make it more likely to appeal to a certain kind of customer.

 Fortunately, for survival knives there are two bedrock design qualities – versatility and strength.
-Looking at the aspects of blade design, we’ll keep in mind these two qualities and how they influence blade design selection.
+Looking at the aspects of knife blade types, we’ll keep in mind these two qualities and how they influence knife blade types selection.

 Length – As mentioned elsewhere, a prime characteristic of a survival knife is a full tang, meaning that the blade steel extends, at more or less the same width and thickness, all the way from the point to the butt.

 This being the case, the length of a survival knife is blade length plus the tang.
-Among knife aficionados, you can always get an argument about the optimum blade design length, but the most common recommendations are a blade length between 4 and 10 inches.
+Among knife aficionados, you can always get an argument about the optimum knife blade types length, but the most common recommendations are a blade length between 4 and 10 inches.

 Lean shorter if you’re idea of a survival knife includes more fine cutting (such as whittling or skinning) or longer if batoning wood is more likely.
 The handle should be long enough to comfortably fit your hand.
 Keep in mind; any knife with a total length around 12 inches or more may begin to be a problem for wearing and handling.

-Thickness – While not the only factor (see the article Survival Knives 101: Blade steel), the thickness of the blade design is obviously critical to the strength of the knife.
+Thickness – While not the only factor (see the article Survival Knives 101: Blade steel), the thickness of the knife blade types is obviously critical to the strength of the knife.
 Of course, in general, the thicker the blade, the stronger but the trade-off is weight.